JosiahCastillo/Azure-SIEM-Map/README.md

 We will need to generate logs containing geolocation information in order for attacks to be plotted on a world map.
 To accomplish this, we will be feeding the IP addresses found in the Windows Event Manager security logs to an IP Geolocation API.
 This will return the longitude and latitude associated with the IP.
 We will then use this along with security logs to generate custom logs.

 ### Log Extraction
-To extract the custom logs from our honeypot VM we will need to
+To extract the custom logs from our honeypot VM we will need to create a custom MMA table in our Log Analytics Workspace.
+We will then need to provide a sample log for the workspace to parse along with the original log's pathway on our honeypot VM in order to populate the table.
+Afterwards, we should be able to query our custom logs freely.

 ### SIEM Configuaton
+To visualize our attack data on a world map we will be using the built-in map functionality in Azure's SIEM tool, Azure Sentinel.
+To accomplish this task, we will need to connect our Log Analytics Workspace to Azure Sentinel and use Kusto Query Language (KQL) to parse custom fields.

 ### Results